Flep-Glop/rogue-resident-local/docs/workflow/activity-interface-conversational.md

 ## 🎯 Design Goals & Current Status

-**Where we are**: Hospital backdrop and transitions implemented, focusing on content and polish
+**Where we are**: Single system architecture - HospitalBackdrop is primary system, legacy code removed
-**What we're deciding**: Enhancing asset pipeline and dialogue system refinements
+**What we're deciding**: Content expansion using working system foundation
 **Success looks like**: Professional simulation quality, seamless transitions, production-ready polish

 **Our constraint**: First-time game development, learning as we go - and that's exactly why this modular approach works!